Kriptikz/ore-desktop-app/README.md

 ## Getting Started

 ### Download
 To quickly get started, build are provided as releases.
 This project is currently in alpha.
+[Download Here](https://github.com/Kriptikz/ore-desktop-app/releases)
 Navigate to the Release, download the zip for your platform.
 Extract the zip into a folder at your desired location (A folder on Desktop will work).
 This zip should have an assets folder, and an executable.
 Make sure the assets are always right next to your executable or it won't be able to find them and your screen will just be blank.